 Finally, another thing I really liked about Doximity was their information on where you will spend your time during residency as well as their Board Passing rates.
 This is very valuable information when deciding where you want to train.

 If you are interested in the field of women’s health and considering Obstetrics and Gynecology, then APGO Residency Directory is a gold mine.
-Like the resources above they have a search option where you include certain criteria to narrow down your search.
-Some of the best ones are the USMLE Score, number of positions offered, and fellowship opportunities.
+Like the resources above, they have a search option where you include certain criteria to narrow down your search like: USMLE Score, number of positions offered, and fellowship opportunities.

 Once you go into a program page, you have a lot of information from each program.
 Aside from the usual basic information you can get from the resources above, they have more detailed information of program schedule, hours, and even minimum requirements for interview.
 This last one can be found at the end of each page, and tells you how many interviews they offer, USMLE scores, and number of residents who did an away rotation there.
 They also give numerical information on average USMLE scores of current residents.